C. Leslie Macdonald: Life and career

 St. Albans stud and racing stables in Breakwater, near Geelong was founded in 1872 by trainer James Wilson, and the homestead was completed the following year.
-In 1886 St Albans was purchased by John Crozier, Jr., who sold it to mining magnate W. R. Wilson four years later for a reputed £75,000.
+In 1886 St Albans was purchased by John Crozier, who sold it to mining magnate W. R. Wilson four years later for a reputed £75,000.
 Wilson appointed Macdonald manager of the stud.

 Wilson broke up his St. Albans establishment in 1895, selling the stock and property on the art union principle.
-At a separate sale Macdonald purchased Revenue for 725 guineas, and backed him heavily for the 1901 Melbourne Cup, despite his starting at 7 to 4, the hottest favorite in the history of the race up to that time.
+At a separate sale Macdonald purchased Revenue for 725 guineas, and backed him heavily for the 1901 Melbourne Cup, despite his starting at 7 to 4, the hottest favourite in the history of the race up to that time.
 His other great purchase was Wakeful, regarded by many as the greatest mare that ever raced in Australia, having won the Sydney Cup, Oakleigh Plate, Newmarket Handicap, and Doncaster Handicap.

 Among Wakeful's offspring were Blairgour and Night Watch, winners of several important races.
 Macdonald's trainer for a number of years was Hugh "Hughie" Munro (c.
-1858 – 2 June 1925), father of Sydney jockeys James Leslie "Jimmie" Munro (1906–1974) and David Hugh "Darby" Munro (1913–1966).
+1858 – 2 June 1925), father of Sydney jockeys Jimmie Munro (1906–1974) and Darby Munro (1913–1966).

 The St Albans Estate property, valued at £40,000, was won by J. W. Jordan, of Seymour, Victoria, who offered it for sale at a great auction in November, and was knocked down to W. R. Wilson, who bought the property back for £24,000.
 He also bought back some of his horses at "sensible" prices from "lucky winners", who no doubt found ownership of a thoroughbred horse a "white elephant" proposition.
 With this nucleus, Wilson re-established the stud and racing stables, retaining Macdonald as manager.

 Wilson died in 1900 and the St Alban stud was broken up again.
 The great sire Bill of Portland was purchased by an English stud.
 The property was purchased by a consortium which included Guy Raymond, a friend of Macdonald's.